Tongcheng/4741_TrendTrade/README.md

 (2): Using the past 3-day arithmetic average to model trading information.

-(3): Using the past 7-day arithmetic average to mdoel trading information.
+(3): Using the past 7-day arithmetic average to model trading information.

 ### Perspective II: